NethServer/nethserver-firewall-base/README.rst

 The firewall needs to know how much inbound and outbound bandwidth has a red interface.
 The bandwidth value (expressed in kbit) is stored inside ``FwInBandwidth`` and ``FwOutBandwidth`` properties, wich are parts of the network interface record inside the ``networks`` db.
+Each red interface can have also the ``TCLinklayer`` property, see FireQoS documentation `supported values <https://firehol.org/fireqos-manual/fireqos-params-class/#linklayer-linklayer-name-ethernet-atm>`.

 FireQOS tutorial suggests to use 90% of the declared bandwidth to shape the inbound traffic faster.